ferna11i/Ensemble_Approach_2/README.md

 1. Images folder: contains images of result tables and confusion matrices of some of the experiments

 2. Data folder:
+	1. Data.zip
+		fashion_mnist_train.csv and fashion_mnist_test.csv are two large files zipped in this zip file.
+	2. fold_acc_boruta_2.csv : Accuracies per fold by each model when cross validation is used on training data
+	3. fold_pred_boruta_2.csv : Predictions of each model on each sample of the training data achieved through cross validation
+	4. fold_boruta_pred_prob_1.csv : Predictions as probabilities of each model on each sample of the training data
+	5. val_pred_boruta_3.csv : Predictions of each model on the test data
+	6. val_pred_prob_boruta_1.csv : Predictions as probabilities of each model on the test data

+3. Models folder: The random forest, knn and svm are big models and hence you will find them in zip files Logistic regression, Naive Bayes and Decision Trees are lighter

 2. Fashion MNIST models (Boruta wrapper).ipynb
 This python note book contains most of the code.
 Here is a list of sections within the notebook.